-Students who are transitioning into the local school districts for Kindergarten are given the opportunity to visit their future school on an annual Kindergarten field trip.
+Students who are transitioning into the local school districts for Kindergarten are given the opportunity to visit their future school on the annual Kindergarten field trip.
+However, due to COVID the field trip had to be cancelled.
+Individual visits could be scheduled by families with their respective schools.